Highways in Quebec

-The réseau routier québécois (Quebec provincial road network) is managed by the Quebec Ministry of Transportation and consists of about 185,000 kilometres (115,000 mi) of highways and roads.
+Transports Québec is responsible for managing about 185,000 kilometres (115,000 mi) of highways and roads in Quebec.
 In addition, Quebec has almost 12,000 bridges, tunnels, retaining walls, culverts, and other structures such as the Quebec Bridge, the Pierre Laporte Bridge, the Laviolette Bridge and the Louis-Hippolyte Lafontaine Bridge–Tunnel.

 The highway network connects all regions and neighbouring provinces, and is concentrated mainly around the major urban areas of Montreal and Quebec City.

 Classes of highways

 The province's network is divided into eight different categories of roads.
 The five largest categories are managed by the ministère des Transports du Québec, also known by its short name Transports Québec or the acronym MTQ.
 The three smallest categories are managed by the cities and municipalities of Quebec.

-The rest of the roadways are mostly managed by companies such as Hydro-Quebec or by various departments, such as the Ministère de l'Énergie et des Ressources naturelles (Ministry of Energy and Natural Resources (Quebec)).
+The rest of the roadways are mostly managed by companies such as Hydro-Quebec or by various departments, such as the Ministry of Energy and Natural Resources.